At age 80, Janet Kunkle still tackled the household chores, even cleaning the rain gutters from atop a tall ladder.

-“They nicked her spinal cord, and she had a cerebral spine fluid leak,” recalls Turner.
+“They nicked her spinal cord, and she had a cerebral spine fluid leak,” Turner recalls.
 “It was supposed to be an overnight stay.
 She ended up in ICU in excruciating pain for over a week.”

-At the pre-operative check-in, everyone on Oh's neurosurgical team introduced themselves during the preoperative check-in.
-“It felt more like a social event, which put us all at ease,” says Turner.
+At the pre-operative check-in, everyone on Oh's neurosurgical team introduced themselves to Kunkle and her daughter.
+“It felt more like a social event, which put us all at ease,” Turner recalls.

 “They told us they could not guarantee that it would reverse the damage that had already occurred,” Turner says.

-Within six weeks after surgery, Kunkle was walking on her own, receiving physical therapy and follow-up care under the direction of Dr. David Majors and the Physical Medicine and Rehabilitation Services team.
+Within six weeks after surgery, Kunkle was walking on her own, undergoing follow-up care and physical therapy under the direction of Dr. David Majors and the UCI Health Physical Medicine and Rehabilitation Services team.

-“He’s a star, too,” beams Kunkle at a recent clinic visit.
+“He’s a star, too,” beams Kunkle.
 “And so is his staff.
 I can walk.
 I can feel my legs.
 I can feel my abdomen.
 That’s major.”

-Kunkle is recovering comfortably at her Santa Ana home of 40 years — not in a nursing home as she had feared.
+She was able to recover comfortably in her Santa Ana residence of more than 40 years — not in a nursing home as she had feared.
 She’s able to garden, shop with her daughter and generally enjoy life.

 “I truly believe everyone here at UCI saved my life,” she says.
 “They gave me back my life.”